muratk5n/thirdwave/en/README.md

 ---

-Yes some reports talk about a second wave of protests which were probably fueled by the sitting Prez trying to use the protests against another faction (the previous President).
+Yes some reports talk about a second wave of protests which were likely "managed" by the sitting Prez trying to use the unrest against anotherfaction (the previous President).

 NYT: "The [Kazakh] crisis coincided with a power struggle within the government, fueling talk that the people fighting in the streets were